appacademy/SWEO-Part-Time-Resources/2-Module/6-week/2-day/README.md

 The main difference between `trees` and `graphs` are that `graphs` can have `cycles` while `trees` cannot.
 Traversals can be tricky because `cycles` lead to infinite loops if not properly tracked.

-### `Weighted vs Unweighted`

-`Edges` can have *weight* to them.
-The weight is a number that can represent any extra data we need for that `edge`.
-For instance in a traffic `graph` the weight may indicate the time it takes to traverse from end to end. (if traffic is heavy or the speed limit is lower the weight of that `edge` will be higher).
-In an `unweighted graph`, every `edge` has a weight of 1.

 ### `Adjacency Lists`

 The most standard way to represent a `graph` in code is an **`adjacency list`**.
 This is implemented as *an `object` with a `key` for each `node` with a `value` of an `array` containing all of the `nodes` it points to*.